How do I buy sheltered housing?

 Buying sheltered housing in Scotland

 Housing legislation in Scotland is different both for buying and renting properties.
 In addition, most private retirement housing developments are managed by a management company or ‘property factor’, who will set and collect service charges.
-Download Age Scotland’s factsheet on buying retirement housing to find out more.
+Age Scotland has more information about housing options in Scotland, including retirement housing and sheltered housing schemes.

 - Management company: the communal areas, services and facilities of sheltered housing are usually run by a management company.
 This might be a private company, council or housing association.